alex-w/HYG-Database/athyg/details_v1.md

 * The full Tycho-2 dataset itself is available at https://cdsarc.cds.unistra.fr/viz-bin/cat/I/259#/browse, and again, it's pretty straightforward to pick and choose the fields to include.
 One of these fields is the HIPPARCOS (HIP) ID for the Tycho-2 star when it exists.
 * By a similar process, the Tycho-2 Supplement #1 can be obtained from https://cdsarc.cds.unistra.fr/ftp/cats/I/259/suppl_1.dat.gz.
 This contains a number of stars that were not included in the main Tycho-2 catalog, but have valid and useful data.
-* Finally, a Tycho2 to HD link table can be built from data at https://cdsarc.cds.unistra.fr/viz-bin/qcat?J/A+A/386/709.
+* A Tycho2 to HD link table can be built from data at https://cdsarc.cds.unistra.fr/viz-bin/qcat?J/A+A/386/709.
 Then it is possible to merge the two Tycho-2 datasets on HIP ID or HD ID, with HIP being preferred when possible.
+* (for versions 1.1+) Finally, a large subset (~10K) of these stars, based on having V magnitude <=10.0 and no Gaia distance after all these cross-references, were looked up in SIMBAD and their Gaia IDs and parallaxes found when possible.

 The end result, after combining the two Tycho-2 datasets and adding the Gaia and HD data, is the Augmented Tycho (AT) catalog.